7 Delicious Fruits You Should Try In Brunei [Including Durian]

 • Either open and consume the full fruit in an open-air setting, or

-• If you in a closed room, wrap and seal the durian directly after eating a bit.
+• If in a closed room, wrap and seal durian directly after eating a bit.
 This way, the smell won’t linger in the closed room.

 Other Durian Options

-• You can also taste durian in other forms, such as durian yogurt, durian candy, ice cream, drinks, and even chips (called “kripnik” in Indonesia).
-You’ll find various products in Brunei’s markets.
+• You can also taste durian in other forms, like durian yogurt, candy, ice cream, drinks, and even chips (called “kripnik” in Indonesia).
+You can find various products in Brunei’s markets.

 Durian chips